Klinefelter Syndrome (KS)

 How do health care providers diagnose Klinefelter syndrome (KS)?

-The only way to confirm the presence of an extra chromosome is by a karyotype (pronounced care-EE-oh-type) test.
+The only way to confirm the presence of an extra chromosome is by a karyotype test.
 A health care provider will take a small blood or skin sample and send it to a laboratory, where a technician inspects the cells under a microscope to find the extra chromosome.
-A karyotype test shows the same results at any time in a person's life.
+A karyotype test shows the same results at any time in a person’s life.

-Factors that Influence when KS is Diagnosed
+Factors that Influence When KS Is Diagnosed

 Because symptoms can be mild, some males with KS are never diagnosed.2